-The most common symptoms of COVID-19 are fever, a dry cough and shortness of breath.
+The most common symptoms of COVID-19 are fever, cough and shortness of breath.

 As anyone who has ever suffered through allergies, a common cold or a flu can tell you, some of those conditions share traits with COVID-19.